Kharonkrayford/mattouille.github.io/_posts/2017-06-25-pointers-in-go.markdown

 description: A simple explanation of pointers in Go Lang
 ---

-I've been learning Go recently and I've been having some issues solidifying my understanding of pointers, so I thought I'd write a quick blog posts explaining what I've learned and how to easily understand it.
+I've been learning Go recently and I've been having some issues solidifying my understanding of pointers, so I thought I'd write a quick blog post explaining what I've learned and how to easily understand it.

 ## What are pointers and why are they useful?